destapi/extags/docs/extag-attributes.md

 </li>
 ```
 The parser will evaluate the _done_ expression, and depending on the result, the component will have an additional attribute, __data-x-show__, whose value
 is either _true_ or _false_.
-The decision was made not to add an inline styling, but to instead use a _data-> attribute.
-This css can then be used to toggle
+The decision was made not to add an inline style directly to the element, but to instead use a css styling selector attribute.
-visibility of the component.
+The css below can then be used to toggle the visibility of the resulting component.

 ```css
 [data-x-show=false]{